awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 Event source mappings maintain a local queue of unprocessed items, and handle retries if the function returns an error or is throttled\.
 You can configure an event source mapping to customize batching behavior and error handling, or to send a record of items that fail processing to a [destination](#gettingstarted-features-destinations)\.

-For more information, see [AWS Lambda Event Source Mapping](invocation-eventsourcemapping.md)\.
+For more information, see [AWS Lambda event source mappings](invocation-eventsourcemapping.md)\.

 ## Destinations<a name="gettingstarted-features-destinations"></a>